 Guaranteed income (annuity) tips before you buy

 If you've been paying into a personal pension during your working life, you'll have been building up a pension fund.
 There are various ways you can access this money from age 55.
 One of the options is to buy a guaranteed income for life (also known as an annuity).
 This is designed to provide you with an income for the rest of your life, no matter how long you live.

-You may also have paid into a pension scheme with an employer - if this is the case you'll need to find out how to access this by contacting them directly.
+You might have also paid into a pension scheme with an employer - if this is the case you'll need to find out how to access this by contacting them directly.
 Unless you have a final salary (

 Things to think about

 - Fixed or flexible income?
 Your income options and needs - having an idea of what you want to do in retirement and what your financial needs may be will help you determine if you want a secure and regular income for the rest of your life or as an alternative retirement option, flexible income (also known as drawdown) gives you more flexibility with your pension savings by being able to access them as and when you want to.

 - What you'll need to buy in future - what you spend your money on in retirement may be different to your current needs.
 For example, your utility bills may rise if you're spending more time at home.
-When choosing an annuity option, it's important to consider the effects of inflation as it could reduce the spending power of your income in the future.
-Also, it's worth knowing it's possible to buy an annuity which increases with inflation, but this will affect your starting income.
+When choosing an guaranteed income option, it's important to consider the effects of inflation as it could reduce the spending power of your income in the future.
+Also, it's worth knowing it's possible to buy a guaranteed income which increases with inflation, but this will affect your starting income.